 While it would be easy to implement the buffering of the whole online album, we are just not allowed to do that with the API we are using.

-When HQPe is enabled in Stylus and the source is Qobuz the file will be downloaded fully to RAM before actual playback (this is because we noticed that HQPe sometimes won't play Qobuz song URLs).
-Tidal songs played through HQPe will not be buffered at all.
+When HQPe is enabled in Stylus and the source is Qobuz or TIDAL the file will be downloaded fully to RAM before actual playback.
+Local files are buffered according to the same rules as with only Stylus playback.

 When Stylus output device is UPnP Renderer endpoint Euphony will fully buffer an online song before offering playback URL to the UPnP Renderer.
 Playback URL offered is local URL pointing to the song location in RAM drive, This means there is still network traffic between Euphony and Renderer but there is no other internet traffic during UPnP playback, Stylus always serves local URLs because some UPnP renderers require special UPnP-specific header fields that online music services don't provide so playback fails (and there is no way to detect if Renderer will play an URL until this is actually tried.)

 Option 'Use cache' is a convenience option which will make a copy of any song added to the queue from external resources (mounted USB drives or network shares) and put it in a special /data/Music/E_CACHE folder.
 Next time you need those songs, they will be accessed from that cache.
 This can help in several ways:

 To clarify the last point: while album buffering will stop when there is no space left in RAM (rest of the songs will not be buffered), buffering of individual songs at the time of playback will expunge already played buffered songs from RAM to make space for the current one.